 This is one of my favourite yoga videos for de-stressing!
 It’s around 40 minutes and as the name suggests, you don’t need any extra props or blocks etc!
 It’s a really easy session, mainly just laying in various comfortable poses and deep breathing.

 You can find it by simply searching ‘restorative yoga without props’ by ChriskaYoga.
 She has hundreds of different yoga lessons for all different types of situations!
 Yoga With Adriene is another good channel.
 Check out the ‘yoga for stress’ and ‘yoga for winter blues’!

 I once stayed at a hotel in Chicago that had a whole TV channel dedicated to yoga you could do in the rooms and even provided free yoga mats.
 I thought this was a great idea!

 This isn’t so much as a video you need to use each time, but it’s great to watch as a way to teach you how to do deep breathing to reduce stress.
 I plan on sticking to what is said in this video, by doing this type of breathing twice a day, when I wake up and just before bed.

 Another free way to deal with stress is to speak about your problems if it’s something you are struggling with by yourself.
-You’ll find that a lot of people have probably had similar experiences and may be able to suggest ways that worked for them and could help you too.
+You’ll find that a lot of people have probably had similar experiences.
+They may be able to suggest ways that worked for them and could help you too.
 This is how I discovered this video and the following!…

 Tapping To Relieve Stress